 chown -R www-data:www-data MyApp chmod -R 755 MyApp chmod -R 777 MyApp/tmp

 Step 4 – Setup Database for CakePHP

-For this article we are using MySQL as database server.
-First use following commands to create MySQL database and create.
+For this article, we are using MySQL as the database server.
+First, use the following commands to create a MySQL database and create.

 mysql> CREATE DATABASE mydb;

 mysql> GRANT ALL ON mydb.* to 'myuser'@'localhost' IDENTIFIED BY '_password_';